Anton Miller: Professional activities

 Oberlin Conservatory, Lawrence University, and Swarthmore College.

-Mr. Miller was a founder and Artistic Director of the Three Bridges International Chamber Music Festival in Minnesota, and a co-Artistic Director of the Silver Bay Festival.
+Miller was a founder and Artistic Director of the Three Bridges International Chamber Music Festival in Minnesota, and a co-Artistic Director of the Silver Bay Festival.
 He is currently co-Director of Music of the Point CounterPoint High School session for chamber musicians.
 Past and current festival summer faculty positions also include Foulger International Music Academy, the Intensive String Quartet Workshop at New York University, Aria International Academy, the Hawaii Performing Arts Festival, Musicorda, Killington, Hot Springs, and New Arts Festival domestically; and, internationally, the Festival Eterna Primavera in Cuernavaca (Mexico), the Summer Festival of Thessaloniki (Greece), Hsing Tian Kong (Taiwan), Bearstown (Korea), and the Harpa International Chamber Academy (Iceland).